Malakal Power Plant

 The Malakal Power Plant is a fossil fuel power station in Koror, Palau.

 History

 The first unit of the power plant was commissioned in 1982 with a capacity of 1.25 MW.
+In November 2024, the power plant underwent upgrading process for its control panel systems.

 Generation units

 Currently the power plant consists of 8 installed diesel generators with a total installed capacity of 23.7 MW.